francismaile/portfolio/readme.md

 <!-- GETTING STARTED -->
 ## Can I use this?

 This repo is just here for my personal use.
-If you think you might anything here useful, go ahead and download it and go to town.
+If you think you might find anything here useful, go ahead and download it and go to town.
 It's based on a [list of projects](https://www.geeksforgeeks.org/top-10-projects-for-beginners-to-practice-html-and-css-skills/) for beginner I found on [GeeksforGeeks](https://www.geeksforgeeks.org/).